 Unless you have to wake your child at a certain time in order to get them to daycare or preschool, the time change means that they appear to sleep in an hour later in the morning.

 If having your child get up later in the morning isn’t a problem for you, there’s very little that you need to do for this time change.
 You’ll start putting your child to bed an hour earlier than you were doing on standard time, and everything will shift into place again after a few days.

 You can make the adjustment gradually by moving meals and bedtime earlier by 15-20 minutes each day prior to the transition to make for a smoother process.
 Easy peasy.

 It’s not such smooth sailing for adults.

-The challenge is, we weren’t designed to live like that.
+The challenge is, we weren’t designed to live on shortened sleep.
 Unlike food, which naturally moves in seasons of plenty and scarcity, the body does not have a coping mechanism for banking sleep.
 We can store fat in our cells to be able to survive without food for a short time, but you cannot store sleep.
 As it turns out, changing the social clock by just one hour makes a difference.

 Even aside from the spring time change, Monday mornings are marked by the highest rate of heart attacks.
-Staying up late over the weekend steals away your sleep when the alarm clock goes off on Monday morning, cutting short the stress reduction, reduced heart rate, and decreased blood pressure that sleep offers.
+Staying up late over the weekend delays your body’s internal timing and steals away your sleep when the alarm clock goes off on Monday morning, cutting short the stress reduction, reduced heart rate, and decreased blood pressure that sleep offers.